- Alumni & Donors

 Apply for a visa

 Get the process underway as soon as you receive the Form I-20 (for F1 visas) or DS-2019 (for J1 visas) sent by your host university.
-Note that it is the US host university that decides which type of visa is required.
+Note that it is the US host university that determines which type of visa you will receive.

 Required documents for a visa application